 Non-angler rates, shorter trips, extended trips, and a headwaters program are available.

-Airport reception in Santa Cruz, two nights (first and last evening’s stay) at a 5-star hotel in Santa Cruz, ground transfers in Santa Cruz, all round-trip charter flights inside Bolivia, accommodations at the lodges (with a possibility of staying overnight at a headwater camp) 6-days guided fishing, all meals and beverages—beer, wine, and spirits—at the lodges (plus optional overnight at a headwater camp).
+Airport reception in Santa Cruz, two nights (first and last evening’s stay) at a 5-star hotel in Santa Cruz, ground transfers in Santa Cruz, all round-trip charter flights inside Bolivia, accommodations at the lodges (with a possibility of staying overnight at a headwater camp) 6-days guided fishing, as of 2019, Untamed Angling provides Global Rescue Medical Evacuation Coverage a $119.00 value, all meals and beverages—beer, wine, and spirits—at the lodges (plus optional overnight at a headwater camp).

 Packages do not include: